nusco/narjillos/backlog.md

 * Give Narjillos a smooth evolutionary path from one element to another Instead of the abrupt switch from element to element that we have now.
+  Do I really want this?
+There is a chance that it will prevent disruptive selection.
+  Maybe I need another way to make wide color transitions possible?
+Another way to encode color, maybe?

+* Increase color shift
+  Not sure whether to do this, but it would probably result in easier color changes (and uglier narjillos).

 * Ecological Niches
   tweak chemistry to encourage speciation